Can the war on terrorism ever be won?

 2nd, all nations involved must interact and communicate their differences, with the goal of ending these random acts of violence…

-All too often, Americans are simply sitting and waiting for the next tragedy to occur.
-We cannot allow this war on terror to become a never ending chain of violence.
-This never ending chain of violence and memorial, simply known as, “the war on terror,” is unacceptable.
+All too often, Americans are simply sitting and waiting for the next tragedy to occur and i know im beating a dead horse but we as Civilians, cannot allow this war on terror to become a never ending chain of violence!
+This never ending chain of violence and memorial, simply known as, “the war on terror,” is simply unacceptable, to wiser people.

 And maybe, just maybe….. if the term, “terrorism,” was examined, through the mass media, than perhaps resolutions could be found.
 If foreign populations communicated these ideas, while simultaneously terrorists were instead viewed as, “people,” and not just labeled as, “terrorists,” by the mass media, then maybe the world could end this violence…..

-And then perhaps one day the war on terror, could come to an end.
+And then perhaps… one day… the war on terror will come to an end.